cfuss/edds_ex2/README.md

 ## Repository Structure:
 *   data: contains both datasets (KuaiRec and mind)
-*   reports: reports, presentations for the exercise as well as the original paper
+*   documents: reports, presentations for the exercise as well as the original paper
 *   playground: contains basic jupyternotebooks to analyze the datasets
-*   study: contains the original work of the authors.
+*   TaFR-main: contains the original work of the authors.
 Based on this we try to reproduce the paper

 To run the analytics local you have to provide the Kuai dataset under data/KuaiRec/